 At the end of the talk, the couple feels positive about the conversation and feels like their concerns have been understood and acknowledged.

-Here are some tips that will start you on the road to being a better, more open communicator with your partner –
+Here are some open communication tips that will start you on the road to being a better, more open communicator with your partner –

 1. Listen and model the way good communicators speak